Eastore-project/ddo-sp/README.md

 # Download directory for temporary files
 DOWNLOAD_DIR=./downloads

+# Optional: Delayed cleanup of successfully processed files (in hours)
+# If specified, files will be automatically deleted after this many hours
+# If not specified, files will remain until manually cleaned up
+# DELAYED_CLEANUP_HOURS=24

 # Optional: Starting block number to listen from (leave empty for latest)
 START_BLOCK=